 Relations to other Patterns: Other patterns that have some relationship (e.g. Sub-/Super-pattern, Complementing, Conflicting) with the pattern, outlining the relationship.

 As the last item indicates, solution patterns do not live in isolation; actually their real value emanates from their combined use.
 For instance, a step defined in one pattern could be refined by another pattern, or the outcomes of one pattern application will be used by another pattern.
 Thus, it is possible to concentrate on one approach in one pattern, while linking it to other solutions by referring to the corresponding other patterns.
-The large diagram on “V&V-patterns” page shows the most relevant relations among the V&V-patterns described there.
+The large diagrams on the “X&Y-patterns” pages show the most relevant relations among the respective patterns.

 Patterns – History